jprusik/custom-yt-embed/README.md

 Limitations/Known Issues
 -----------
 The Custom YouTube Embed Generator currently only generates code for YouTube's newest, preferred methodology, which uses an HTML5-friendly iframe to automatically switch to the most appropriate embedding method for the viewer.
-The old method used Flash only, and while it will still work, there are continually fewer reasons to use it as the iframe approach becomes more robust.
+The old (now officially deprecated) method used Flash only, and while it may still work in some cases, there are continually fewer reasons to use it as the iframe embeds becomes more robust.

-The watermark, custom preview image, Call-to-action, social media buttons, and custom frame functionalities are not officially supported by Google and are not embed parameters.
-As such, you may experience unexpected behavior when using these options.

-The preview image does not correctly scale for IE versions earlier than 9, and will be addressed in later revisions.

-Video info displays information pulled from the last valid video id, even if an invalid id is the present value.

 The "HD" thumbnail link results in a error image if the queried video does not have a vertical resolution of 720 or greater.

-The Pinterest button displays at a slightly lower position than other social media buttons.

-The JavaScript included has NOT been thoroughly cleaned - incomplete features and features-in-development are commented out, but may be present in the source.

 Author
 -------